SergeCaron/observium_appliance/ReadMe.md

 ````
 - and save the file.
 Use the command "sudo dpkg-reconfigure postfix" to configure other parameters.
 Otherwise after modifying main.cf, be sure to run 'systemctl reload postfix'.

 Finally, an external email address must be provided to redirect emails to postmaster and to root.
-This email address is tested once by itself and thenredirection is  tested.
+This email address is tested once by itself and then redirection is  tested.
+A third email is sent using the PHP transport thaat is used by default in *Observium*.
 These tests are carried out as the Observium user, not root and the emails should appear with the name supplied in Step 0.
 A summary of variances from the default configuration is also printed for review.
 In case of doubt, *[see this configuration guide](https://wiki.archlinux.org/title/Postfix)*.